 2. Where you can enhance your brand efforts

-3. What strengths you can highlight to boost your brand's reputation
+3. What strengths can you compares highlight to boost your brand's reputation

-Product market research ensures that your products and services are ready to launch and meet customer needs effectively.
+Product research ensures your offerings meet customer needs before launch.

 The goal is to understand how customers view your product, whether it's providing value, and if it's working as intended.
 It also helps generate ideas for improvements and future product development.